dtmak1/Black-Dogs/README.md

 starting at a designated beginning and ending at treasure”

 ## recursive abstraction
-when i am asked to find a path through a maze with n choices, the recursive abstraction can find a path through a maze with n-1 choices.
+when i am asked to find a path through a maze from the maze element the explorer is on,

+the recursive abstraction can find a path through a maze starting 1 step from the explorer's current position

 ## base case
-when you get to the treasure or end if treasure return true, if end return false
+if the explorer is on the treasure, return true

 ## English or pseudocode description of algorithm
 for every step of a path